 We’ve created machines that help us perform our tasks better and faster.
-These machines, like mobile phones, are being called “smart”.
+These machines, like mobile phones, are being called “smart.”
 But smartness stems from intelligence – the myth that “brain is intelligence” has already been busted.
 We don’t understand the brain either, leave alone intelligence.
-Given this, how can we even claim to have created that which we’ve no substantial knowledge about?
-How can we understand our own mind and intelligence to recreate it artificially?
-U. Mahesh Prabhu writes more.
+Given this, how can we even claim to have created something about which we’ve no substantial knowledge of?
+How can we understand our mind and intelligence to recreate it artificially?
+U. Mahesh Prabhu writes…

-There’s too much of hullabaloo about Artificial Intelligence (AI) and the future of those who created it, humans themselves.
-The argument is that in days to come AI will develop so much that it’ll be able to do almost all the work that a human can and at amazing speed and precision beyond comprehension.
-The fear is that these machines will outsmart people, and there are extremists who believe that this could run a great portion of humans into an abyss of unemployment and poverty.
+There’s too much of uproar about Artificial Intelligence (AI) and the future of those who created it, humans themselves.
+The argument is that in days to come AI will develop so much that it’ll be able to do almost every task that a human can and at fantastic speed and precision beyond comprehension.
+The fear is that these machines will outsmart people, and some extremists believe that this could run a considerable portion of humans into an abyss of unemployment and poverty.
 Professors and scientists are seemingly working tirelessly to see this day made possible.
 Is this scenario even possible?

 Almost all the machines that man has ever created is based on his understanding of the creatures in nature.
 Helicopters are based on the understanding of birds, computer on the brain (or whatever they could understand of it), wireless communications from communication techniques between bats and the like.

 Unless we understand something deeply, there’s no way to replicate it.
 All scientists will accept this fact.
 Because humans can understand many things, they devised machines to simplify tasks at hand.
 We’ve understood many things substantially, except the brain.
 We also don’t understand the mind.
 The mind is defined as “the element of a person that enables them to be aware of the world and their experiences, to think, and to feel; the faculty of consciousness and thought.”